Felicity Peake: Early years and career

 In January 1941, Peake joined the Women's Auxiliary Air Force (WAAF) recruiting staff at the Air Ministry, later moving to public relations duties, where she was adept at persuading senior RAF officers of the importance of expanding the role of women with more opportunities and greater responsibilities.
 It was here that she met her second husband, Air Commodore Harald Peake (later Sir Harald Peake), then director of RAF public relations and later chairman of Lloyds Bank and the Steel Company of Wales, whom she married in 1952.

 During her time at the Air Ministry, Peake forged lasting friendships with many of the most senior RAF officers – friendships that she used to great effect in retirement when furthering the interests of the RAF Benevolent Fund, the RAF church of St Clement Danes and the Imperial War Museum.
 In 1943, she became deputy WAAF administration staff officer at Bomber Command.
-This was followed by promotion to wing officer (wing commander) and command of the WAAF officers' school at Windermere.
-In 1944, she was appointed senior WAAF staff officer with responsibility for the welfare of women radar operators, and, in 1945, with the rank of group officer (group captain), she became senior WAAF staff officer to the C-in-C Mediterranean and Middle East Command, in Cairo.
-She became the Director of the Women's Auxiliary Air Force on 12 October 1946.
+This was followed by promotion to Wing Officer (equivalent to Wing Commander) and command of the WAAF officers' school at Windermere.
+In 1944, she was appointed senior WAAF staff officer with responsibility for the welfare of women radar operators, and, in 1945, with the rank of Group Officer (Group Gaptain), she became senior WAAF staff officer to the C-in-C Mediterranean and Middle East Command, in Cairo.
+She became the Director of the Women's Auxiliary Air Force on 12 October 1946 with the rank of Air Commandant (Air Commodore).